From Linear Differential Equations to Unitaries: A Moment-Matching Dilation Framework with Near-Optimal Quantum Algorithms: Problem setup and mathematical framework

-Although $\kee{r}\notin\mathcal S$, it still decays algebraically and it can be contained in the tempered-distribution space $ \mathbb X := \mathcal S'(\mathbb R).$ The moment condition \cref{moms} can be readily verified using Cauchy's residue theorem.
-LCHS has been improved to near-optimal query complexity \cite{ACL23,pocrnic2025constant} and extended to infinite dimensions \cite{lu2025infinite}. \end{example}
+Although $\kee{r}\notin\mathcal S$, it still decays algebraically and it can be contained in the tempered-distribution space $ \mathbb X := \mathcal S'(\mathbb R).$ The moment condition \cref{moms} is then interpreted via contour integrals in the complex $k$–plane (with contributions from the simple poles at $k= i$) and can be verified using Cauchy’s residue theorem.
+LCHS has been improved to near-optimal query complexity \cite{ACL23,pocrnic2025constant,huang2025fourier,low2025optimal} and extended to infinite dimensions \cite{lu2025infinite}. \end{example}

 The LCHS has an interesting connection to the Schr\"odingerization method in the previous example.
 Let \(\mathcal F\) denote Fourier transform, one can apply the inverse Fourier transform to the triple, and restrict to the half–line \(p>0\): $\bigl(\mathcal F^{-1}\kee{r}\bigr)(p) = e^{-p}1_{(0,\infty)}(p). $ Similarly, one can show that $\mathcal F^{-1} \circ F \circ \mathcal F= - \frac{d}{dp}, $ and $\brr{l}\mathcal Ff = e^{p^{\ast}} f(p^{\ast})$.
 Thus in the dual \(p\)-representation the triple coincides with the warped-phase Schrödingerization example.